Moms have to deal with all kinds of advice when it comes to being a parent.

+It goes without saying that any mother who has suffered from postpartum depression would never willingly want to put themselves through that kind of torture again.
 But while the idea of having another baby after postpartum depression feels like a suicide mission, a significant amount of women go on to have more children after being diagnosed.

 This means that, while it might seem preposterous at the time, there is hope for a full and bright future filled with all the children we dreamed of having.

+If you don’t already have a treatment plan for your postpartum depression, then establishing one is the first step.
 Once your treatment plan is in place, don’t deviate from it – even if you start to feel better.

 If you never initially sought treatment for your postpartum depression but feel like it is under control – it is still worth seeing a doctor, therapist, counselor or other health professional to discuss your options should you experience a relapse of symptoms.